cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 For ristretto255 the following definitions apply:

-- G.DSI = "CPaceRistretto255"
+- G\_ristretto255.DSI = "CPaceRistretto255"

-- G.field_size_bytes = 32
+- G\_ristretto255.field\_size\_bytes = 32

-- G.group_size_bits = 252
+- G\_ristretto255.group\_size\_bits = 252

-- G.group_order = 2^252 + 27742317777372353535851937790883648493
+- G\_ristretto255.group\_order = 2^252 + 27742317777372353535851937790883648493

 For decaf448 the following definitions apply:

-- G.DSI = "CPaceDecaf448"
+- G\_decaf448.DSI = "CPaceDecaf448"

-- G.field_size_bytes = 56
+- G\_decaf448.field\_size\_bytes = 56

-- G.group_size_bits = 445
+- G\_decaf448.group\_size\_bits = 445

-- G.group_order = l = 2^446 -
+- G\_decaf448.group\_order = l = 2^446 -
     13818066809895115352007386748515426880336692474882178609894547503885

 For both abstractions the following definitions apply:

-- It is RECOMMENDED to implement G.sample_scalar() as follows.
-First set scalar = sample_random_bytes(G.group_size_bytes).
-Then clear the most significant bits larger than group_size_bits,  interpret the result as an integer value and return the result.
-Alternatively, it is also acceptable to use uniform sampling between 1 and (G.group_order - 1).
+- It is RECOMMENDED to implement G.sample\_scalar() as follows.
+First set scalar = sample\_random\_bytes(G.group\_size\_bytes).
+Then clear the most significant bits larger than group\_size\_bits,  interpret the result as the little-endian encoding of an integer value and return the result.
+Alternatively, it is also suitable to use uniform sampling between 1 and (G.group\_order - 1).

-- G.scalar_mult(y,_g) operates on a scalar y and a group element _g in the internal representation of the group abstraction environment.
-It returns the value Y = encode(_g^y), i.e. a value using the public encoding.
+- G.scalar\_mult(y,\_g) SHALL operate on a scalar y and a group element \_g in the internal representation of the group abstraction environment.
+It returns the value Y = encode(\_g^y), i.e. a value using the public encoding.

 - G.I = is the public encoding representation of the identity element.

-- G.scalar_mult_vfy(y,X) operates on a value using the public encoding and a scalar and is implemented as follows.
+- G.scalar\_mult\_vfy(y,X) operates on a value using the public encoding and a scalar and is implemented as follows.
 If the decode(X) function fails, it returns G.I.
 Otherwise it returns encode( decode(X)^y ).

-Note that with these definitions the scalar_mult function operates on a decoded point _g and returns an encoded point, while the scalar_mult_vfy(y,X) function operates on a scalar and an encoded point X.

-The G.calculate_generator(H, PRS,sid,CI) function shall return a decoded point and be implemented as follows.
+- The G.calculate\_generator(H, PRS,sid,CI) function SHALL return a decoded point and SHALL BE implemented as follows.

-- First gen_str = generator_string(PRS,G.DSI,CI,sid, H.s_in_bytes) is calculated using the input block size of the chosen hash primitive.
+-- First gen\_str = generator\_string(PRS,G.DSI,CI,sid, H.s\_in\_bytes) is calculated using the input block size of the chosen hash primitive.

-- This string is then hashed to the required length gen_str_hash = H.hash(gen_str, 2 * G.field_size_bytes).
-Note that this implies that the permissible output length H.maxb_in_bytes MUST BE larger or equal to twice the field size of the group G for making a hashing primitive suitable.
-Finally the internal representation of the generator _g is calculated as _g = one_way_map(gen_str_hash) using the one-way map function from the abstraction.
+-- This string is then hashed to the required length gen\_str\_hash = H.hash(gen\_str, 2 * G.field\_size\_bytes).
+Note that this implies that the permissible output length H.maxb\_in\_bytes MUST BE larger or equal to twice the field size of the group G for making a hashing primitive suitable.
+Finally the internal representation of the generator \_g is calculated as \_g = one\_way\_map(gen\_str\_hash) using the one-way map function from the abstraction.

+Note that with these definitions the scalar\_mult function operates on a decoded point \_g and returns an encoded point, while the scalar\_mult\_vfy(y,X) function operates on a scalar and an encoded point X.

-# CPace on curves in Short-Weierstrass representation {#weierstrass}
+## CPace suites on curves in Short-Weierstrass representation {#weierstrass}
-In this section we target ecosystems using elliptic-curve representations in Short-Weierstrass form as discussed, e.g. in
+In this section we target ecosystems using elliptic-curve representations in Short-Weierstrass form as considered in
 {{IEEE1363}}.
+From the {{IEEE1363}} a very commonly used standard is the ECKAS-DH1 procedure which is e.g. used in the TLS protocol family.
+The procedures from {{IEEE1363}} rely on encodings specified in {{SEC1}}.
+Commonly used curve groups are specified in {{SEC2}} and
-A typical
+{{?RFC5639}}.
+A typical representative of such a Short-Weierstrass curve is NIST-P256.

+Domain parameter verification according to {{IEEE1363}} SHALL be integrated into the agreement of the CPace cipher suite between the two parties.

-representative might be the curve NIST-P256.
-In the procedures specified in this section we follow existing encoding practices, e.g. {{SEC1}}, curve standards, e.g. {{SEC2}} {{?RFC5639}} and deployment in current TLS standards closely.
-We do soe, even if this results in some efficency loss, e.g. by using full-coordinate representation of field elements instead of compressed encodings.
+In the procedures specified in this section we follow existing encoding practices from {{SEC1}} where group elements are represented by big-endian encodings of the x- and y-coordinates.
+From the different alternative methods described in {{SEC1}}, the uncompressed full-coordinate encoding SHOULD be used for CPace.

+Point verification for this ecosystem is described in Annex A.16.10. of {{IEEE1363}}.

+For Diffie-Hellman protocols, the standard
+{{IEEE1363}} specifies an ECSVDP-DH method which either returns "error" or the x-coordinate of the Diffie-Hellman shared secret.

-For the procedures described in this section any suitable group MUST BE of prime order.
+{{IEEE1363}} allows for both, curves of prime and non-prime order.
+However, for the procedures described in this section any suitable group MUST BE of prime order.

-Here, any elliptic curve in Short-Weierstrass form is characterized by
+In this paragraph we use the following notation.

-- An integer constant G.group_order which MUST BE a prime.
+- With G.group\_order we denote the order of the elliptic curve which MUST BE a prime.

-- A verification function G.is_in_group(X) which returns true if the input X is a valid octet stream according to {{SEC1}} of a point on the group using full (x,y) coordinates.

-- G.I is an octet string encoding of the field element x according to {{SEC1}} which encodes the x-coordinate of the neutral element of the group.
-.
+- With G.is\_valid(X) we denote a method which operates on an octet stream according to {{SEC1}} of a point on the group and returns true if the point is valid or false otherwise.
+This G.is\_valid(X) method SHALL be implemented according to Annex A.16.10. of {{IEEE1363}}.
+I.e. it shall return false if X encodes either the neutral element on the group or does not form a valid encoding of a point on the group.

-- G.encode_to_curve(str) is a mapping function defined in {{!I-D.irtf-cfrg-hash-to-curve}} that maps string str to a point on the group. {{!I-D.irtf-cfrg-hash-to-curve}} provides both, uniform and non-uniform mappings based on several different strategies.
+- With G.encode\_to\_curve(str) we denote a chosen mapping function defined in {{!I-D.irtf-cfrg-hash-to-curve}}.
+I.e. a function that maps octet string str to a point on the group. {{!I-D.irtf-cfrg-hash-to-curve}} considers both, uniform and non-uniform mappings based on several different strategies.
 It is RECOMMENDED to use the nonuniform variant of the SSWU mapping primitive within {{!I-D.irtf-cfrg-hash-to-curve}}.

-- A string G.DSI which shall be defined by the concatenation of "CPace" and the cipher suite used for the encode_to_curve function from {{!I-D.irtf-cfrg-hash-to-curve}}.
+- G.DSI denotes a domain-separation identifier string.
+G.DSI which SHALL BE obtained by the concatenation of "CPace" and the associated name of the cipher suite used for the encode\_to\_curve function as specified in {{!I-D.irtf-cfrg-hash-to-curve}}.
+E.g. when using the map with the name "P384\_XMD:SHA-384\_SSWU\_NU\_" on curve NIST-P384 the resulting value SHALL BE G.DSI = "CPaceP384\_XMD:SHA-384\_SSWU\_NU\_".

-Here the following definition of the CPace functions applies.
+Using this notation the CPace functions are defined as follows.

-- Here G.sample_scalar() is a function that samples a value between 1 and (G.group_order - 1)  which MUST BE uniformly random.
-It is RECOMMENDED to use rejection sampling for converting a uniform bitstring to a   uniform value between 1 and (G.group_order - 1).
+- G.sample\_scalar() SHALL return a value between 1 and (G.group\_order - 1).
+The value sampling MUST BE uniformly random.
+It is RECOMMENDED to use rejection sampling for converting a uniform bitstring to a uniform value between 1 and (G.group\_order - 1).

-- G.scalar_mult(s,X) is a function that operates on a scalar s and an input point X encoded in full coordinates according to {{SEC1}}.
-It also returns a full-coordinate output (i.e. both, x and y coordinates of the point in Short-Weierstrass form).

-- G.scalar_mult_vfy(s,X) operates on the representation of a scalar s and a full-coordinate point X. It MUST BE implemented as follows. if G.is_in_group(X) is false, G.scalar_mult_vfy(s,X) MUST return G.I .
-Otherwise G.scalar_mult_vfy(s,X) MUST returns an octet string encoding of the x-coordinate of X^s according to {{SEC1}}.

-For the Short-Weierstrass use-case the G.calculate_generator(H, PRS,sid,CI) function SHALL be implemented as follows.
+- G.calculate\_generator(H, PRS,sid,CI) function SHALL be implemented as follows.

-- First gen_str = generator_string(PRS,G.DSI,CI,sid, H.s_in_bytes) is calculated using the input block size of the chosen hash primitive.
+-- First gen\_str = generator\_string(PRS,G.DSI,CI,sid, H.s\_in\_bytes) is calculated using the input block size of the chosen hash primitive.

-- Then the output of a call to G.encode_to_curve(gen_str) is returned.
+-- Then the output of a call to G.encode\_to\_curve(gen\_str) (i.e. the function from {{!I-D.irtf-cfrg-hash-to-curve}}) is returned.

+- G.scalar\_mult(s,X) is a function that operates on a scalar s and an input point X. The input X shall use the same encoding as produced by the G.calculate\_generator method above.
+G.scalar\_mult(s,X) SHALL return an encoding of the point X^s according to {{SEC1}}.
+It SHOULD use the full-coordinate form with both, x and y coordinates of the result point.

+- G.scalar\_mult\_vfy(s,X) merges verification of point X according to {{IEEE1363}} A.16.10. and the the ECSVDP-DH procedure from {{IEEE1363}}.
+I.e. it SHALL BE implemented as follows.

+-- If G.is\_valid(X) = False, G.scalar\_mult\_vfy(s,X) SHALL return "error".
+-- Otherwise G.scalar\_mult\_vfy(s,X) SHALL return the result of the ECSVDP-DH procedure from {{IEEE1363}} (section 7.2.1).
+I.e. it shall either return "error" in case that X^s is the neutral element or a secret shared value "z". "z" SHALL be encoded by using the big-endian encoding of the x-coordinate of the result point X^s according to {{SEC1}}.

+- We represent the neutral element G.I by using the encoding of the "error" result case from the G.scalar\_mult\_vfy method above.

 # Security Considerations {#sec-considerations}